Ch4t4r/Nebulo/README.md

 <br>
 <br>
 Please be aware that I'm not going to tolerate exact copies of this app on the Play Store.
 This project took a lot of work, not only from me, but many alpha/beta testers and translators.
-Copying is - per the license - generally allowed, but uploading a nearly identical version to the Play Store would be impersonation which I'd go after.
+Copying is - per the license - generally allowed, but uploading a nearly identical version to the Play Store would be impersonation as per Google policy.

 # Third-party content
 This work contains third-party content, namely: